-There are two main types of dissertation: one includes an aspect of primary research that allows you to collect your own data, while another includes secondary research that depends on other researchers collecting data.
+There are two types of dissertations.
+One includes an aspect of primary research that allows you to collect your data.
+While the other includes secondary research that depends on other researchers’ data.
 This type of work will usually take the form of an extensive analysis of the literature.

 What is the Methodology?